Ljx-007/AlexNet/README.md

 # AlexNet
-AlexNet model implement，using CIFAR100 dataset
+AlexNet model implement，using CIFAR100 dataset<br/>
+The code is very simple to understand and suitable for beginners